Spousal Support & Alimony Lawyers in Woburn, MA

 Marriage Length in General Term Alimony

-The duration of general term alimony is directly linked to the length of the marriage unless the court finds a reason to deviate.
-The statute provides specific guidelines for how long alimony should last based on the couple's marriage.
+The length of general term alimony depends on the length of the marriage unless the court decides otherwise.
+The statute offers set guidelines for how long alimony lasts based on the marriage duration.

 - Marriages of five years or less: Alimony can last up to 50% of the length of the marriage.

-- More than five years but less than 10 years: Up to 60% of the length of the marriage.
+- More than five years but less than 10 years: Up to 60% of the marriage length.

 - More than 10 but less than 15 years: Up to 70%.